sviperll/argo/README.md

         name (city? n coords) = n
 ````

-It is already an established Haskell practice to name types the same as modules.
+It is already an established Haskell practice to name types with the same name as module.
+Like here

 ````
 module Data.Text (...) where